benblack769/benblack769.github.io/coding_posts/refractoring.md

 ## Tick Tack Toe example

 Below is some code that allows you to play tick tack toe.
 I wrote it when I learned programming for the first time.
 In fact, it is the first code I was proud of.
-It is doing something amazing, after all.
-It implements an more or less optimal strategy (at least for the first player).
+It is doing something kind of amazing, after all: perfectly executing a more or less optimal strategy (at least for the first player).
 It looks like this:

 ### Full code